-3.12.1 It will be necessary to keep all ENC schemes under continuous review.
-Adjustments will be required in order to cater, for example, for:
+3.11.1 It will be necessary to keep all ENC schemes under continuous review.
+Adjustments will be required in order to accommodate changes, such as:

 - The expansion of existing ports.

 - The development of new ports.

 - Changes to routeing measures.

 - The re-positioning of major aids to navigation.